nategood/httpful/README.md

 ## Phar

 A [PHP Archive](http://php.net/manual/en/book.phar.php) (or .phar) file is available for [downloading](http://phphttpclient.com/httpful.phar).
-Simply [download](http://phphttpclient.com/httpful.phar) the .phar, drop it into your project, and include it like you would any other php file.  _This method is ideal smaller projects, one off scripts, and quick API hacking_.
+Simply [download](http://phphttpclient.com/httpful.phar) the .phar, drop it into your project, and include it like you would any other php file.  _This method is ideal for smaller projects, one off scripts, and quick API hacking_.

     <?php
     include('httpful.phar');